science64/Orion/README.md

 It is recommended to use a larger context window model when using this functionality, such as Google Gemini.

-**Translate:** Translate text with ease using special command.
-- To translate "Hello everyone!" into Spanish, use: `translate:spanish Hello everyone!` or its short form `t:spanish Hello everyone!`.
-- AI will automatically detect the source language, requiring only the target language specification.
 ### Retrieval-Augmented Generation (RAG)
 Search: Perform quick searches and retrieve relevant information with ease from Google.
 - Example: `search: What is the latest news?` or `s: What is the latest news?`